qwcsu/pscfplus-man/refman.md

 - **Interaction:** Description of non-bonded interactions in the system.

-  - **chiN:** The (generalized) Flory-Huggins <font face="Times New Roman">χ</font> parameter for each pair of different segment types, multiplied by the total number of segments (or chain length) $N$ of a specified molecular component, in a separate line.
-The first two parameters in each line are the segment-type indices, and the third one is the corresponding value of <font face="Times New Roman">χ</font>$N$.
+  - **chiN:** The (generalized) Flory-Huggins <font face="Times New Roman">χ</font> parameter for each pair of different segment types, multiplied by the total number of segments (or chain length) *N* of a specified molecular component, in a separate line.
+The first two parameters in each line are the segment-type indices, and the third one is the corresponding value of <font face="Times New Roman">χ*N*</font>.
 By default, the value between segments of the same type is 0, and thus not needed.
-  - **N/kappa:** The value of $N$/<font face="Times New Roman">κ</font>, where <font face="Times New Roman">κ</font> is the generalized Helfand compressibility parameter (see [Models.pdf](https://github.com/qwcsu/pscfplus/blob/master/doc/notes/Models.pdf) for details).
+  - **N/kappa:** The value of <font face="Times New Roman">*N*/κ</font>, where <font face="Times New Roman">κ</font> is the generalized Helfand compressibility parameter (see [Models.pdf](https://github.com/qwcsu/pscfplus/blob/master/doc/notes/Models.pdf) for details).
 This line is used only for compressible systems and omitted for incompressible systems.
   - **sigma**: Interaction range of the non-bonded potential in units of $R_{g}\equiv\sqrt{N/6}b$, which is 0 for the Dirac δ-function interaction.

 - **unitCell:** The first parameter in this line is the lattice system of the unit cell,